jts272/pp5-retro-replay/README.md

 to qualify for free delivery.

 When 'Remove' is clicked, all changes occur instantly thanks to the AJAX implementation.
 All calculations are performed to correctly display the new figure.
+This is similar to deleting an item from the basket at Amazon, where the response is instant.

 A button on the bottom left links back to the full product list, should the user want to add more items before checking out.